Physics (PH)

 Equivalent to: PH 317X

-Newtonian, Lagrangian, and Hamiltonian classical mechanics.
-Special relativity with relativistic mechanics.
+Covers Newtonian, Lagrangian, and Hamiltonian classical mechanics.
+Focuses on special relativity with relativistic mechanics.

 PH 365, COMPUTATIONAL PHYSICS LAB, 1 Credit